Mark Bonacci, Ph.D., LMSW

 - To enable students to take entry level positions in the field as "CASAC-T's" -- CASAC Trainees.

 - To teach future substance abuse counselors issues relating to diversity, ethical practice and diagnostic and counseling principles.

 Find out what the job outlook is in a particular field after completion of a certificate program.
 Determine the costs associated for NCCC certificate programs.
 Cost information is available on tuition/fees, books and on-campus housing.

 View Gainful Employment information for Chemical Dependency Counseling.

 The Chemical Dependency Counseling certificate program is approved/accredited by the New York State Office of Alcoholism and Substance Abuse services (NYS-OASAS).

-Mark Bonacci served for two years on an OASAS planning committee which in late August of 2013 promulgated the re-designed NYS CASAC requirements and the NCCC CDC program was thus re-accredited as of that date with accreditation running through Sept.
-1, 2019.
+Mark Bonacci served for two years on an OASAS planning committee which in late August of 2013 promulgated the re-designed NYS CASAC requirements and the NCCC CDC program was thus re-accredited as of that date with accreditation until June 1, 2022.